borisblagov/2025web/content/post/2025_07_03 BG MF-VAR/index.md

 I have recently implemented the mixed-frequency method of [Joshua Chan, Aubrey Poon, and Dan Zhu (2023), High-dimensional conditionally Gaussian state space models with missing data](https://www.sciencedirect.com/science/article/pii/S0304407623001628?via%3Dihub) in Julia and Matlab with a hierarchical Minnesota based prior with and without stochastic volatility.

-I am presenting here the homoskedastic version, estiamted with growth rates:
+I am presenting here the homoskedastic version, estimated in growth rates:
 ![Monthly estimates for Bulgarian GDP in growth rates](BGMFVAR_250703.svg "Monthly estimates for Bulgarian GDP in growth rates")

 ## Data

-The data in the model is in quarterly growth rates and starts in 2005.
+Here is a snapshot of the variables in the model, which all start in 2005:

 | **Variable**      | **Abbreviation** | **Transformation** | **Source** |
 |----------------------------|---------------------------|-----------------------------|---------------------|